 Will you be backpacking, basecamping or using assisted travel (e.g. car camping, rafting, horsepacking)?
 The nature of your activity, along with your meal preferences, will influence your stove and cookware choices.
 Thru-hikers and mountaineers, for example, typically prefer ultralight stoves and minimalist cookware that let them pack light and prepare simple meals.
 Campers and epicureans may choose more elaborate cook systems.

-3. Which cookware material meets my needs best?
+3. Which cookware material best meets my needs?

 There are several important differences between stainless steel, aluminum and titanium cookware, but the basic advantages to weigh are durability, weight and cost.
 Stainless steel is the most durable of the three materials and is great when your cookware takes a lot of abuse.
 Aluminum is lighter than stainless steel and nearly as durable, and it makes a great option for weight- and budget-conscious backpackers.
 Titanium is similar to stainless steel in durability yet extremely lightweight, but it’s also a more expensive option.